Every Wrinkle Carries A Memory: An Integro-differential Bootstrap for Features in Cosmological Correlators: Perturbative solutions for small mass modulations

-Furthermore, although having been ignored in our tree-level computation, there are additional mixings\footnote{Such mixings contribute for instance to the double-massive exchange diagram with the $\pi\sigma^2$ type vertex, or one-loop contributions to the power spectrum and higher point functions, as studied in \cite{Flauger:2016idt}.} between $\pi$ and $\sigma$ induced by the ever-present operator,

 which should be under perturbative control for our setup to be consistent.
+Such mixings contribute for instance to the double-massive exchange diagram with the $\pi\sigma^2$ type vertex, or one-loop contributions to the power spectrum and higher point functions, as studied in \cite{Flauger:2016idt}.

-The conservative \footnote{This is a naive upper bound on the scale of new physics merely on dimensional grounds.
-Indeed, a more rigorous derivation of the strong coupling scale, albeit in the single-field setup, has shown a higher cut off\cite{Hook:2023pba}.
-While it is beyond the scope of this work, it would be interesting to revisit the strong coupling scale based on $n\to m$ amplitudes in our setup, along the lines of \cite{Creminelli:2025tae}.} cutoff associated with this operator is roughly $f=\dot{\phi}/\omega$.
-Therefore, we need
+The conservative value for the cutoff associated with this operator is roughly $f=\dot{\phi}/\omega$, which is a naive upper bound on the scale of new physics merely on dimensional grounds.
+A more rigorous derivation in the single-field setup has shown a higher cutoff \cite{Hook:2023pba}.
+While it is beyond the scope of this work, it would be interesting to revisit this strong coupling scale using $n\to m$ amplitudes in our setup, along the lines of \cite{Creminelli:2025tae}.
+In the following, we adopt this naive cutoff, which requires us to impose